-I came across this situation a couple of times, where the client was complaining about Outlook.exe process continuing to remain in the Task Manager, even after closing the program.
+I came across this situation a couple of times, where the client complained about the Outlook.exe process continuing to remain in the Task Manager, even after closing the program.
 Each scenario was different, but I managed to fix it a couple of times.
 In this article, I’ll share those possible fixes.

 Outlook.exe remains in memory

-In most of the cases I have seen, I have found some security suite like Kaspersky, Norton 360, etc. to be the culprits.
-Each security software has an anti-spam plugin, and sometimes, this causes the Outlook.exe to hang.
+In most of the cases I have seen, I have found some security suites like Kaspersky, Norton 360, etc., to be the culprits.
+Each security software has an anti-spam plugin, which sometimes causes Outlook.exe to hang.
 So in such cases, you could try to disable the add-in and see if it works.
 I would suggest using OfficeIns to disable the add-ins because it’s much easier than disabling the add-ins from the Add-in Manager of Outlook.

-If it does works, then contact the software vendor and see what’s causing it.
+If it does work, contact the software vendor and see what’s causing it.

-I went through each of the Handles from the list and found TeamViewer related files there.
+I went through each handle from the list and found TeamViewer related files there.
 But I didn’t find any add-ins in Outlook.
 Then I noticed this very handle had been placed near the minimize button.

 I couldn’t find a way to disable it.
 So I went to “MSCONFIG” and disabled Team Viewer from “Startup” and “Services” and then rebooted the system.
-I opened Outlook, waited few minutes and closed it.
+I opened Outlook, waited a few minutes, and closed it.
 It was no longer showing up in the Task Manager.

-Hope some of these tips help you fix this problem.
-If not, post it in our forums we’ll help you fix them.
+I hope some of these tips help you fix this problem.
+If not, leave a comment at the end of the post.

 Read: Fix Body of Emails or Text is missing in Outlook.